hansi-munasinghe/stata-merge-many-files/README.md

-# stata-merge-many-files
-Syntax for merging many stata datasets
+# Syntax for merging many stata datasets

 STEPS:
 * Save all datasets you want merged in one folder